At the beginning of the season, some Ferrata routes are not practicable, because there is still snow up in the mountains.

-Usually you can do ferrate routes during the summer season, except in some particular conditions (see: climb the ferrata in winter).
-In the following weekly updated schedule, you can check which ferrata routes are open in the area of Cortina d’Ampezzo and which ones are still closed.
-Check hereunder the via ferrata accessibility.
+Usually, you can do ferrate routes during the summer season, except in some particular conditions (see: climb the Ferrata in winter).
+In the following weekly updated schedule, you can check which Ferrata routes are open in the area of Cortina d’Ampezzo and which ones are still closed.
+Check hereunder the Ferrata accessibility.

 Note: guideolomiti declines any responsibility for accidents caused by erroneous interpretations or imprudent behaviors using the contents of this site.

-Via ferrata in Cortina: is there still snow on the ferratas?
+Via Ferrata in Cortina: is there snow on the Ferrata?

 SENTIERO ASTALDI – I ROŠ DE TOFANA

-Sentiero ferrato Astaldi is the easiest via ferrata in Cortina.
-It’s an equipped path which offers a magnificent view, as well as being extremely interesting from a geological point of view.
+Sentiero Astaldi (Astaldi Path) is the easiest Ferrata in Cortina.
+It’s an equipped path that offers a magnificent view, as well as being extremely interesting from a geological point of view.

-This is a great short-but-scenic route at south edge of the Tofana Group, not far from Cortina D’Ampezzo.
+This is a great short but scenic route at the south edge of the Tofana Group, not far from Cortina D’Ampezzo.

 GROTTA DELLA TOFANA DI ROZES